algoriffic/lsa4solr/README.md

 lsa4solr
 ========

-A clustering engine for Solr based on Latent Semantic Indexing.
+A clustering engine for Solr based on Latent Semantic Analysis.
 The engine constructs a term frequency matrix which it stores in memory.
 When requests for clustering documents are made, the term document matrix is constructed for the documents in the query result and decomposed using Singular Value Decomposition.